Beakuency: Meet Bird People in the Hudson Valley!

 MF: Do you have any suggestions for people who are maybe not into birding yet, is there any actions that they can take to help local birds?

-MS: Join the bird clubs, join and go on the bird walks.
-Put up your feeders, particularly, you can have them up now depending on where you live.
-You probably don't want to have them up necessarily from April to September because of bears.
+MS: Join the bird clubs and go on the bird walks.
+Put up your feeders, particularly, you can have them up now (winter), depending on where you live.
+You probably don’t want to have them up necessarily from April to September because of bears.
 And learn what birds are in your feeder and watch them.
-I mean, there are some people who really, really are good at watching birds.
-They don't just say, oh look, there's a titmouse.
-They look at it and say, well, what's that tufted titmouse doing?
-And you'll get more pleasure.
-If you're only going to be birding in your backyard, you're going to get more pleasure if you really watch what they're doing and how they're interacting.
-Why is this one kicking the others off the bird feeder.
-Who's actually in charge of that bird feeder?
-Is it the red-bellied woodpecker or is it the blue jay?
-How do the blue jays get the red-bellied woodpecker off the feeder?
-I mean, you can really get quite intense in your watching how they're interacting and it's a lot of fun.
+There are some people who really, really are good at watching birds.
+They don’t just say, oh look, there’s a titmouse.
+They look at it and say, well, what’s that tufted titmouse doing?
+And you’ll get more pleasure.
+If you’re only going to be birding in your backyard, you’re going to get more pleasure if you really watch what they’re doing and how they're interacting.
+Why is this one kicking the others off the bird feeder?
+Who’s actually in charge of that bird feeder?
+Is it the Red-bellied Woodpecker or is it the Blue Jay?
+How do the Blue Jays get the Red-bellied Woodpecker off the feeder?
+You can get quite intense watching how they’re interacting, and it’s a lot of fun.

-You'll also realize then, when you're watching them in your own backyard, different birds like different seeds.
-And there are some birds will never go to your feeder.
-Like you're not going to get [American] Robin sitting on your feeder.
-They're ground feeders.
-They're going to be looking for grubs in your grass.
+You’ll also realize, then, when you’re watching them in your own backyard, different birds like different seeds.
+And there are some birds that will never go to your feeder.
+Like, you’re not going to get American Robin sitting on your feeder.
+They’re ground feeders.
+They’re going to be looking for grubs in your grass.

-When you get interested, then you want to put the plants in your yard that are going to attract birds that either will attract them because of the grubs and things, or it will attract them because of the nectar, if it's a hummingbird, or it'll attract them because of flowers that they're going to like or seeds that they're going to have.
+When you get interested, you want to put the plants in your yard that are going to attract birds that either will do so because of the grubs and things, or because of the nectar, if it’s a hummingbird, or because of flowers and seeds that they’re going to like.
 Some birds are just seed eaters, some are fruit and seed eaters.
 Some of them will change as the winter comes along.
-They'll have to switch over to seed.
-Most birds only eat insects when they're feeding their young.
-And so insect population is really critical to conserving birds, actually.
-So if you avoid spraying things like Roundup in your yard that are going to kill the insects.
-Because you won't get birds if there are no insects.
-You're not going to get birds in the summer, because they've got to feed their young and their young will just die because there's no insects.
-And we all know that we used to have our windshields would be covered in insects as we drove 20 years ago.
-They're not anymore.
-We don't have that problem anymore.
-There aren't as many insects around.
+They’ll have to switch over to seed.
+Most birds only eat insects when they’re feeding their young.
+So, insect population is really critical to conserving birds, actually.
+You can avoid spraying things like Roundup in your yard that are going to kill the insects.
+Because you won’t get birds if there are no insects.
+You’re not going to get birds in the summer because they’ve got to feed their young, and their young will just die because there are no insects.
+We all know that we used to have our windshields covered in insects as we drove 20 years ago.
+They’re not anymore.
+We don’t have that problem anymore.
+There aren’t as many insects around.

-MF: And that could relate to birds population decreases.
+MF: And that lack of insects reinforces the bird population decreases.

 MS: Absolutely.
-There'd be fewer birds.
+There’d be fewer birds.
 But you can help.
-You know, you can also put up bird boxes for bluebirds or for tree swallows or house sparrows.
-I mean, there's all sorts of things that you can put up.
-But providing places that they'll nest.
-We don't have as many fence posts and things that bluebirds might have nested in once.
-Now we need to provide bird boxes for them.
+You can also put up bird boxes for bluebirds or for tree swallows or house sparrows, providing places that they’ll nest.
+We don’t have as many fence posts and things that bluebirds might have nested in once.
+Now, we need to provide bird boxes for them.

 MF: Woodpeckers are often on the dead tree on the ground.

 MS: They love dead trees on the ground.
-And you know, if you've got a brush pile, you'll find it full of white throated sparrows and dark eyed juncos.
-So yeah, there's a lot of things that you can have in your yard that will actually attract birds.
-So that's a good way to get started.
+If you’ve got a brush pile, you’ll find it full of White-throated Sparrows and Dark-eyed Juncos.
+So, yeah, there’s a lot of things that you can have in your yard that will attract birds.
+So that’s a good way to get started.

 Red-bellied woodpecker visiting Marian’s bird feeders on the day of interview.